oudomsavanh/LaoTypo/README.md

 - Designed for educational use in teaching the Lao language
 - Built with Firebase's generous free tier
-- Inspired by typing games adapted for word-selection mechanics

 ## 📞 Support